exomuck/Python/README.md

 # Python
-This is some basic Python codes looks like
+This is how it looks like when you study Python at Hanoi University of Science and Technology